worldyne/dsc-1-09-04-statistical-distributions-with-stem-and-leaf-plots-seattle-ds-career-040119/README.md

 Comparing this to the histogram we had before, now we can clearly see not only how many values are in a class, but also an insight into what those values are.
 Do keep in mind that due to a complete overlap, repeating values are shown as a single dot (two 23s and two 26s).

-That's all there is to a stem-and-leaf plot.We just listed out how many entries we have in certain classes of numbers, and what those entries are.
-In the following lab, we shall move ahead and plot a stem and leaf graph (like the one above) , using a slightly more complex dataset.
+That's all there is to a stem-and-leaf plot.
+We just listed out how many entries we have in certain classes of numbers, and what those entries are.
+In the following lab, we shall move ahead and plot a stem and leaf graph (like the one above), using a slightly more complex dataset.

 ## Summary

 In this lesson, we learned about stem and leaf plots as a way to understand the distribution in a data set.
-We looked at how stem and leaf plots may provide with a better understanding into classes or groups of data, in terms of the values contained within.
+We looked at how stem and leaf plots can provide us with a better understanding into classes or groups of data, in terms of the values contained within.
 In the following lab, we shall see how to plot and stem and leaf plot using matplotlib.